jachad83/rover_suspension_plot/README.md

 * Suspension spring length
 * Suspension spring resistance strength / coefficient
 * Dampening effect / coefficient
-* Point that suspension oscillations are deemed negligible
+* Deflection distance that suspension oscillations are deemed negligible

 The model outputs are:

 * Time for suspension oscillations to become negligible
-* Total number of suspension oscillations before oscillations are deemed negligible
+* Total number of suspension oscillations before they are deemed negligible

 ## Dependencies